What Is Couples Therapy?

 When You’re Asking, “What Is Couples Therapy?”

-You may have reached that moment where something in your relationship feels off — you’re not fighting constantly, yet connection feels thin.
+You may have reached that moment where something in your relationship feels off.
+You’re not fighting constantly, yet connection feels thin.

-One of you takes space, the other reaches across the gap.
+One of you takes space, while the other reaches across the gap.
 You both wonder if this is just a rough patch or a real turning point.

 The Basic Idea